-Cargill is now applying this approach to part of its phone that is preloaded with a software and the weighing scales, tags with unique bar codes and serial
+Cargill is now applying this approach to part of its direct supply chain in Côte d'Ivoire.
+Each délégué is issued with a personal digital assistant (PDA) that is preloaded with software and the délégué is trained in its use.
+The PDA connects with several other pieces of technology: digital weighing scales; tags with unique bar codes and serial numbers; and a biometric fingerprint sensor.